EasyOfficePhone/connectwise-sdk/README.md

 ### Adding support for other Connectwise Classes

-There is a Model Module that incorporates the core of what it is to be connectwise model.
+There is a `Connectwise::Model` module that incorporates the core of what it is to be connectwise model.
 Every Model should include this class.

+Then it's a matter of figuring out the following for each class:
+- What fields are returned from a find call
+- What fields are returned from a create call (sometimes this differs from the find call)
+- Adding these fields to the attr_accessible list to define what parameters are valid
+- Handling the basic CRUD operations by using the connection object

+Some issues that need to be resolved:
+- How best to handle nested data structures (A contact has an email address list, a phone number list, etc.)
+- How best to handle nested objects (A company has a contact)